 We are a part of nature.
 We believe that caring for ourselves means caring for nature.
 Corrales International School empowers students to create a future with respect for the earth and all beings.

 SCHOOL LUNCH

-A school lunch is available for purchase through a private vendor for \$3.50.
-Students receive one main course and a cup of milk.
+A school lunch is available for purchase through Albuquerque Public Schools Food Services.
 Students may also bring their lunch and snack daily.
+Corrales International is a "nut free" school.

 SCHOOL VISITORS